nmn/stylextras/packages/stylex-include/README.md

 // Usage - replace single style with array of included and local styles
 <div {...stylex.props([typography.textStrong, styles.button], styles.foo)} />
 ```

-This pattern enables gradual migration away from `stylex.include` while preserving the same visual output.

-## Migration Strategy

-1. **Start with Babel plugin** for local includes only
-2. **Upgrade to Webpack loader** when you need cross-file includes
-3. **Use `onlyAtBeginning: true`** to enable easy mechanical migration later
-4. **Gradually replace includes** with separate style arrays when ready to migrate away

 ## License